MasterZean/z2-stdlib/stdlib/sys.core/container/sys.core.lang.Vector.api.md

 ```

 #### Brief
-Searches for an item in the array and returns the first index at which it was found.
+Searches for an item in the array and returns the first index at which it was found or [-1][sys.core.lang.PtrSize] if the item was not found.

-The search starts with index `0`/the `start` parameter.
+The search starts on an index given by the `start` parameter if present or from index 0 otherwise.

-Returns [-1][sys.core.lang.PtrSize] if the item was not found.

 #### Parameters
 > *item* => the item to search for